P101010/Classical-Machine-learning-Algorithms/README.md

 - **Linear Regression** (with and without regularization)
 - **Logistic Regression**
 - **Support Vector Machine (SVM)**
+- **Naive Bayes**

 Each of these models is implemented with gradient descent, normalization, and other relevant methods to illustrate the core concepts of machine learning.
+These algorithms were implemented as part of the coursework for **IE7300: Statistical Learning** at Northeastern University.

 ## Table of Contents